 Description

-The statue is a full size cast bronze figure of Sir Archibald, leaning on a stick and pointing to left, towards the central mining complex, brickworks and Scotch Terraces of Llwynypia which he founded; it has a circular base on which is inscribed 'Cast W Merrett London 1905 SS'.
-It stands on a grey and pink marble plinth with inscription in English to front and Welsh at back; the former reads 'Archibald Hood Coal Owner This statue was erected by his workmen and friends as a token of respect to his memory 1906'.
-It was unveiled by William Abraham, 'Mabon', the first MP for the Rhondda.
+The statue of Sir Archibald Hood is a full-size cast bronze figure depicting him leaning on a stick and pointing to the left, towards the central mining complex, brickworks, and Scotch Terraces of Llwynypia, which he founded.
+It features a circular base inscribed with 'Cast W Merrett London 1905 SS'.
+The statue is mounted on a grey and pink marble plinth, which has an inscription in English on the front and in Welsh on the back.
+The English inscription reads, 'Archibald Hood Coal Owner This statue was erected by his workmen and friends as a token of respect to his memory 1906'.
+The statue was unveiled by William Abraham, known as 'Mabon', who was the first Member of Parliament for the Rhondda.
 An early photograph shows Walter Merrett with the completed statue.
-The figure was painted reputedly within the last decade.
+The figure was reportedly painted within the last decade.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.